JetBrains/kotlin/native/litmuskt/guide.md

     * Run `./gradlew :native:native.tests:generateTests`
     * Then run `./gradlew :litmuskt:repo-tests:nativeTest`

+## Notes

+* The `// IGNORE_NATIVE: ...` lines in all test files are a workaround (for unknown reasons, builds with certain types of cache always fail because they cannot link the cinterop klib).

 ## Updating LitmusKt version

 In theory, there should have been a git submodule here.
 In practice, it was decided that no one uses them and it would be simpler to do everything manually.